Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 [linke](http://www.typora.io)

-You can set line width, end of line, indent, only allow unicode characters, and other options as export configs.
+You can set line width, end of line, indent, only allow unicode characters, and other options as export configurations.

-Hint: You can check the Pandoc’s documents and examples about how to use pandoc and config the export.
+Hint: You can check the pandoc documents and examples about how to use pandoc and configure the export.

-If you want to export current document to a format that pandoc supports but not included in Typora’s export menu, you could config one such option in preferences panel.
+If you want to export the current document to a format that pandoc supports but is not included in Typora’s export menu, you can configure one such option in the preferences panel.

-Following is an example of providing reveals export option based on customized pandoc export option:
+The following is an example of providing a RevealJS export option based on a customized pandoc export option:

-To start with, please add one export command choosing the “Pandoc” template, then add configurations based on your demand.
+To start with, please add one export command choosing the “Pandoc” template, then add configurations based on your demands.

-You can leave this field empty, then pandoc will convert your document based on the exported filename.
+You can leave this field empty as pandoc will convert your document based on the exported filename.
 For example, if you export to MyName.docx

-, when pandoc will export the document to Word format automatically.
+then pandoc will export the document to the Word format automatically.

-You could also specify a format, for possible options, please refer https://pandoc.org/MANUAL.html#option--to.
+You could also specify a format, for possible options, please refer to https://pandoc.org/MANUAL.html#option--to.

-When export, typora will pop up a save panel asking where to save the exported file.
-So please use this setting to set preferred file extensions, and please leave it empty when no preferred file extensions is required.
-You can set whitespace as separator, for example:
+When exporting, Typora will pop up a save panel asking where to save the exported file.
+Please use this setting to set the preferred file extensions or leave it empty when no preferred file extensions are required.
+You can use whitespace as a separator, for example:

 .latex .tex

-For syntax that pandoc does not support natively, typora may use raw type as workaround.
+For syntax that pandoc does not support natively, Typora may use raw type as a workaround.

 For example, the native data model in pandoc cannot represent [toc]

-, since there’s no block type TOC in pandoc.
-In this case, if you set raw type as media wiki, typora will use __TOC__
+since there’s no corresponding block type in pandoc.
+In this case, if you set the raw type as media wiki, Typora will use __TOC__

-Usually the raw type and target format should be same, and for html-based formats, like markdown, revealjs, etc.
+Usually the raw type and target format should be the same, as well as for HTML-based formats such as Markdown, RevealJS, etc.

-To ensure the parse rule is same in Typora’s markdown and the output by pandoc.
-Typora will first convert into pandoc AST (Abstract Syntax Tree) saving in native
+To ensure the parse rule is the same in Typora’s Markdown and the output by pandoc, Typora will first convert into pandoc AST (Abstract Syntax Tree) saving in native

-format (see native under https://pandoc.org/MANUAL.html#option--from), then export to target format.
-You can get the native file by selecting “native” as target format in one custom pandoc export option.
+format (see native under https://pandoc.org/MANUAL.html#option--from) and then export to the target format.
+You can get the native file by selecting “native” as the target format in one custom pandoc export option.

 You can also add export options based on command line commands.
-You will need to config:
+You will need to configure:

 .
 The ${variable}